-Women in STEM Posters
+Women and BIPOC in STEM Posters

 This collection of posters feature IF/THEN® Ambassadors selected by the American Association for the Advancement of Science (AAAS).
 The IF/THEN® Collection is the largest free resource of its kind dedicated to increasing access to authentic and relatable images of real women in STEM.